nirakarmohanty/Python/README.md

 # Python
 To run the file short ctrl + Shift +B

+This is first step towards Python learning